kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 ## Implicit authentication

-Because preserving a 1/1.5RTT handshake in KEM-Auth requires the client to send its request in the same flight as in which it receives the `ServerHello` message, it can not yet have fully authenticated the server.
+Because preserving a 1/1.5RTT handshake in KEM-Auth requires the client to send its request in the same flight when the `ServerHello` message is received, it can not yet have explicitly authenticated the server.
 However, through the inclusion of the key encapsulated to the server's long-term secret, only an authentic server should be able to decrypt these messages.